 - Portions of the tribal budget for the funding period sufficient to demonstrate that any funding shortfall is not limited to the tribal IV-D program and that any uncommitted tribal reserve funds are insufficient to meet the non-federal funding requirement

 - Copies of any additional financial documents in support of the request

 - A detailed description of the attempts made to secure the necessary funds and in-kind contributions from other sources and the results of those attempts, including copies of all relevant correspondence

 - Any other documentation or other information that OCSE may require to make this determination

-In accordance with § 309.130(e)(3), the tribe or tribal organization must demonstrate that it temporarily lacks resources to provide the non-federal share.
+In accordance with § 309.130(e)(3) Visit disclaimer page, the tribe or tribal organization must demonstrate that it temporarily lacks resources to provide the non-federal share.
 In its request for a waiver, the tribe or tribal organization must be able to demonstrate that it:

 - Lacks sufficient resources to provide the required non-federal share of costs

 - Has made reasonable, but unsuccessful, efforts to obtain non-federal share contributions

 Additionally, in accordance with § 309.130(e)(4) Visit disclaimer page, all statements in support of a waiver request must be supported by evidence including, but not limited to, a description of how the tribe or tribal organization's circumstances relate to its capacity to provide child support enforcement services.
 The tribe must submit documentary evidence sufficient to support the waiver.
 Standing alone, the following statements will be considered insufficient to merit a waiver under this section: